KambonoJeff/PersonalBio/README.md

 # Profile Bio
-This repository contains bio a short bio
+This repository contains a short bio